yungselm/multimoda-rs/docs/tutorial.rst

     geom_trsl = geom_rot.translate((0.0, 1.0, 2.0))

 Additionally there is a summary function to return minimal lumen area, maximum stenosis, and stenosis length in mm as a tuple for either PyGeometry or PyGeometryPair.
+For PyGeometryPair additionally a map with lumen area and elliptic ratio for either diastole and systole are provided.
+These results can then easily be translated to a numpy array.

 .. code-block:: python

     geometries.get_summary()
     geometries.dia_geom.get_summary()
     geometries.sys_geom.get_summary()
+    # turn summary map to numpy array
+    _, deformation = geometries.get_summary()
+    deform_array = np.array(deformation)